 A. Foundation of Double-Entry Bookkeeping

 The accounting equation serves as the basis of double-entry bookkeeping, ensuring that every transaction affects at least two accounts and maintains the equation’s balance.
-This system enhances the accuracy and reliability of financial records.
+For every debit, there must be an equal credit.
+This principle eliminates discrepancies, provides audit trails, and strengthens confidence in the financial system.
+Double-entry accounting not only helps detect errors but also deters fraudulent manipulations, as inconsistencies in the equation reveal imbalances immediately.

 B. Financial Position Snapshot